Fatimah1789/Facebook-Sign-up-Page/README.md

 # Facebook-Sign-up-Page
-This repository will contain mini projects to practice my HTML and CSS skills.
+This repository will contain mini projects to practice my HTML and CSS skills No Javascript will be used.